surrealdb/surrealdb/SECURITY.md

 ## Reporting a Vulnerability

-At SurrealDB, we take the security of the SurrealDB code, software, and cloud platform very seriously.
+We take the security of SurrealDB code, software, and cloud platform very seriously.
 If you believe you have found a security vulnerability in SurrealDB, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.

 Please report any issues or vulnerabilities via [Github Security Advisories](https://github.com/surrealdb/surrealdb/security/advisories) instead of posting a public issue in GitHub.